from __future__ import annotations

 try:

-await self._mdp_client_lock.acquire()
+await mdp_client_lock.acquire()

-resp = await self.mdp_client.send(service, request)
+resp = await mdp_client.send(service, request)

 except Exception as e: